 A revolution will serve Nigeria well only if it can establish vibrant enforceable institutions in all spheres of activities in society and the moral cost of flouting them is high to very high.
 Tragically, a nation whose citizens have come to embrace the ever-falling standards of mediocrity by which it is ruled in the name of adaptability and the denial of learned helpless cannot be easy to galvanise into revolution.

-Revolutions can be successfully exacted in a number of ways but the adopted way has to be thoroughly thought out with much clarity and realism as well as executed with high precision and elastic resilience.
+Revolutions can be successfully exacted in several ways but the adopted way has to be thoroughly thought out with much clarity and realism as well as executed with high precision and elastic resilience.
 Mistakes, even little ones can be costly in the waging of a revolution.

 If we return to a stratocracy, we could see how the improvisational and selective method of execution of the 1966 military coup led by Major Kaduna Nzeogwu, related to ethnic preferences, not only resulted in failure but became the raison d’etre for a three-year bloody civil war and created near-irreversible divisions in the federation that exist to this day.
 If any future revolution that takes place in Nigeria fails, it is likely to in the arena of ethnic preferences.

 There is no space for ‘African time’ in matters of serious revolution.
 The keen necessity of timing in a revolution probably exceeds the requirement of the mental and physical capacities of man.
-Groups can prepare untiringly for revolutions but no one will ever really know when exactly it will happen, if it does happen.
+Groups can prepare untiringly for revolutions but no one will ever really know when exactly it will happen if it at all.
 Revolutions are Black Swan events, they cannot be predicted in advance.
 Most modern revolutions have happened only after a minor flashpoint rides closely on a major signal that the government can no longer exercise its powers.
 Be Prepared is the best timing strategy for a revolution; juggling patience and suddenness.